1 2 aim

 #apaperaday: Dystrophin Restoration after Adeno-Associated Virus U7–Mediated Dmd Exon Skipping Is Modulated by Muscular Exercise in the Severe D2-Mdx Duchenne Muscular Dystrophy Murine Model

-In today’s #apaperaday, Prof. Aartsma-Rus reads and comments on the paper titled: Dystrophin Restoration after Adeno-Associated Virus U7–Mediated Dmd Exon Skipping Is Modulated by Muscular Exercise in the Severe D2-Mdx Duchenne Muscular Dystrophy Murine Model
+In today’s #apaperaday, Prof. Aartsma-Rus reads and comments on the paper titled: dystrophin Restoration after Adeno-Associated Virus U7–Mediated Dmd Exon Skipping Is Modulated by Muscular Exercise in the Severe D2-Mdx Duchenne Muscular Dystrophy Murine Model

 Today’s pick is from the American Journal of Pathology by Monceau et al on the effect of voluntary exercise on AAV U7 snRNA mediated exon skipping and treatment effects in the d2/mdx mouse model. doi 10.1016/j.ajpath.2022.07.016